Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Network/AdmissionControllers.md

      kubectl apply -f limitrange.yaml
      ```
 4. **Result:**
-   - The `LimitRanger` admission controller will automatically enforce the defined resource requests and limits for all pods in the namespace[2][3].
+   - The `LimitRanger` admission controller will automatically enforce the defined resource requests and limits for all pods in the namespace.

 ### **Scenario 2: Preventing Privileged Containers**